 The most common jasper patterns include interesting marbling and veining, orbital rings, streaks, spots, flaming and banding.
 Like agate stone, there are numerous trade names and classifications used for jasper today.
 The names can be very confusing, but fortunately, most are used only by the most avid collectors.

 Identifying Jasper Back to Top

-Jasper is a variety of quartz with a chemical composition composed primarily of silicon dioxide and up to 20% percent of fine dense jasper can be composed of foreign materials, typically hematite, pyrolusite, clay or calcite.
+Jasper is a variety of quartz with a chemical composition composed primarily of silicon dioxide.
+Up to 20% percent of fine dense jasper can be composed of foreign materials, typically hematite, pyrolusite, clay or calcite.
 It has such a distinctly grainy structure compared to other forms of chalcedony that some scientists even put jasper into its own individual group within the quartz family.
-Jasper has a microcrystalline structure which means its trigonal crystals can be seen under high magnification.
+Jasper has a microcrystalline structure which means its trigonal crystals can only be seen under high magnification.
 It can be easily distinguished from many other similar materials by its excellent hardness and lack of cleavage.

 Jasper Origin and Gemstone Sources Back to Top

 Jasper gemstones can be found in many locations around the world.
 Some of the most notable deposits are sourced from Australia, Brazil, Canada, Egypt, India, Indonesia, Kazakhstan, Madagascar, Mexico, Russia, Uruguay, Venezuela and the United States of America, including Arizona, Arkansas, California, Idaho, Oregon, Texas and Washington.